Back to California

 Existing law authorizes a county recorder to charge an additional fee of $1 for specified documents requiring additional indexing based on the number of names listed and for each reference to a previously recorded document, other than the first such reference, as specified.

-The bill would repeal these provisions.
+The bill would repeal these provisions and make conforming changes.

 Upon approval by resolution of the board of supervisors and system certification by the Attorney General, existing law authorizes a county recorder to establish an electronic recording delivery system, as specified.
 Upon system certification, existing law authorizes a county recorder to enter into a contract with any of specified entities for the delivery for recording, and return to the party requesting recording, a digitized electronic record, as specified.
-Until January 1, 2027, existing law authorizes a county recorder to enter
+Until January 1, 2027, existing law authorizes a county recorder to enter into a contract with an entity other than those specified, as described above, if certain requirements are met.

 This bill would remove the repeal date of January 1, 2027, and make various conforming changes.

-Existing law authorizes a county recorder to include in the county’s electronic delivery system a secure method for accepting for recording a digital or digitized electronic record that is an instrument of reconveyance, substitution of trustee, or assignment of deed of trust.
+include in the county’s electronic delivery system a secure method for accepting for recording a digital or digitized electronic record that is an instrument of reconveyance, substitution of trustee, or assignment of deed of trust.

 This bill would remove the limit of the above provisions to those types of documents.